Contents

 Finally, your dentist may recommend a crown be placed over your treated tooth to protect it from further damage or breakage in future years.

-Depending on how quickly you heal, this process could take anywhere from two days up to several weeks until completion – but most cases are completed within just two or three appointments over a span of approximately 7-10 days total!
+Depending on how quickly you heal, this process could take anywhere from two days up to several weeks until completion – but most cases are completed within just two or three appointments over approximately 7-10 days total!

 What are the signs you need a root canal?